tgteacher/BigData-LA2/ASSIGNMENT.md

 ### Preliminaries

 With this assignment you will get a practical hands-on of recommender systems in Spark.
-To start with, make sure you understand the example at http://spark.apache.org/docs/latest/ml-collaborative-filtering.html and that you can run it successfully.
+To begin, make sure you understand the example at http://spark.apache.org/docs/latest/ml-collaborative-filtering.html and that you can run it successfully.